To view current class descriptions and schedules, open or download the PDF files below:

 New Classes: We start a number of new “live” classes each year.
-During 2017-18, we added new beginner’s classes for all the current instruments (Piano, Guitar, Ukulele, Violin/Fiddle, and Mandolin), and we’re also adding 10 new instruments to the program, including Drums, Rhythm Instruments, Recorder, Flute, Baritone Ukulele, Banjo (3 different kinds of banjo), Harmonica, Dulcimer; several new instruments coming soon include Flute, Ocarina, and others.
-We are also adding some new classes for our youngest students, including “Super Easy Piano” (ages 4-7), “Super Easy Guitar” (ages 5-8), “Super Easy Ukulele” (ages 5-8), and “Tiny Tots Violin” (ages 3-7); these class and videos are much shorter than the regular beginner’s classes and we cover much less material every week, so they are more appropriate for our little folks.
+During 2017-18, we added new beginner’s classes for all the current instruments (Piano, Guitar, Ukulele, Violin/Fiddle, and Mandolin), and we also added many new instruments to the program during 2018, including Drums, Rhythm Instruments, Recorder, Baritone Ukulele, Banjo (3 different kinds of banjo), Harmonica, Dulcimer; several new instruments coming soon include Flute, Ocarina, and others.
+We are also adding some new classes for our youngest students, including “Super Easy Piano” (ages 4-7), “Super Easy Guitar” (ages 5-8), “Super Easy Ukulele” (ages 5-8), and “Tiny Tots Violin” (ages 3-7); these classes and videos are much shorter than the regular beginner’s classes and we cover much less material every week, so they are more appropriate for our little folks.
 Some of our new video classes include our new “All in One” curriculum series, which was released earlier this year for several different instruments; the “live” classes for “All in One” began in October 2019.
 We also added a new live “Piano Chord Improvisation” class and curriculum (Level 1B/1C) in November 2019.
 In 2020, we added some new 2nd and 3rd level classes and curriculum for several instruments.
 In 2020, 2021, 2022, & 2023, we also added several new instruments to our “live” classes, including Cello, 5-String Banjo, Flute, Ocarina, Tin Whistle (Irish Whistle, Penny Whistle), Fife, Pan Flute, Tenor Banjo, Plectrum Banjo, & 6-String Banjo.
 (For more specific information on all the new classes, please see the latest Schedule and Class Description.)
 The new 5-String Banjo curriculum was released in January 2021.
 During 2022, several new instruments were added to our “All in One” series, including Piano, Mandolin, Ukulele, Mandolin, & Violin.
 And 6 new books were added to All in One Dulcimer and Harmonica.
 In 2023, other 2nd & 3rd level classes were added.

 We will email you prior to the start of any new classes, so please watch for our email newsletter “Newsflash”, which will announce the new classes, along with the new updated “Live” Class Schedule.
 You will want to make sure you are signed up at this website for the free “Newsletter Subscription”, so that you will receive this important information.